MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/changing-the-ranking-of-search-results.md

 If you are not satisfied with the search result ranking that SharePoint provides, we recommend that you add query rules to optimize search result ranking for your search scenarios.

 The good thing about query rules is that they are available to a large range of search administrators.
-You can add query rules to the Search service application as a search administrator on premises, or as a tenant administrator in SharePoint Online.
+You can add query rules to the Search service application as a search administrator on premises, or as a tenant administrator in SharePoint in Microsoft 365.
 You can also add and reuse query rules as a site collection administrator or site owner, both on premises and online.

 For each query rule, you can influence the way that you sort, rank and display search results.
 Each query rule consists of a query rule condition and a query rule action.
 Whenever a query matches a query rule condition, the query rule action that you specify in the query rule is triggered.
 After you have entered a condition, you can specify to: